lucadealfaro/abstractions-in-python/colab_setup.md

 ## Using Google Colab for the first time

-The first time you click on a link for a notebook hosted on Google Colab, there are two cases.
+The first time you click on a link for a notebook hosted on Google Colab, there are three cases.

 If you are lucky (which usually means, you have used Colab and forgot you did), the notebook will just open.
+If you are slightly less lucky, you will get a blank screen with an option on top to "open with Google Colab"; in that case, click on it.

-More often, you will see a blank screen with an offer to download the file, an a small prompt at the top to "Connect more apps".
+ More often, you will see a blank screen with an offer to download the file, and a small prompt at the top to "Connect more apps".
 Click on that, and search for "colab" or "colaboratory".
 You will fin the app; click "connect".
 Next time you try to open a link to a notebook in Drive, it will open in Colab.

 ## Playing with your own copy of a notebook

 To play with a notebook on Colab, you need to make your own copy.
 To do so, click on `File > Save a Copy on Drive`.
 This will create a copy on which you can work.
 Unfortunately, the new copy is always put into a `Colab` folder in your drive; from there, you can move it to the folder you prefer.

+## Using the notebooks with Jupyter Notebook

+Another alternative consists in downloading the notebook to your laptop, via `File > Download > Download .ipynb`, and then using it with [Jupyter Notebook](https://jupyter.org).